BelgianBiodiversityPlatform/python-dwca-reader/README.rst

         core_lines = dwca.lines

         # a) Data access
-        # Extension lines are accessible as a list of DwcALine instances in the 'extensions' attribute:
+        # Extension lines are accessible as a list of DwcAExtensionLine instances in the 'extensions' attribute:
         for e in core_lines[0].extensions:
             # Display all extensions line that refers to the first Core line
             print e

-        # b) We can now see in a given archive, a DwcALine can come from multiple sources...
+        # b) DwcACoreLine and DwcAExtensionLine are sublclasses of DwCALine...
-        # Se we can ask it where it's from:
+        # Se we can ask a line where it's from:
         print core_lines[0].from_core
         # => True
         print core_lines[0].extensions[0].from_extension